-Registration and payment must be done in advance via our online registration system (www.motorsportreg.com).
+Registration and payment must be done in advance via our online registration system (visit motorsportreg.com).
 Registration for each clinic opens about 6-8 weeks before the event.

-Our advanced CCC program builds upon the street safety skills taught in the regular clinic and introduces performance driving skills and techniques.
-This program is targeted at anyone who is interested in performance driving, including novice HPDE and autocross participants, as well as intermediate participants who are interested in refining their performance-driving skills.
-The program’s exercises entail more advanced skills and topics like cornering theory, driving lines, advanced braking techniques (such as trail-braking), dynamic weight transfer, and heel-and-toe shifting.
+Our advanced CCC program builds upon the street safety skills taught in the regular clinic and introduces more advanced performance driving skills.
+This program is targeted at anyone who is interested in performance driving, including novice HPDE and autocross participants, as well as intermediate participants who are interested in staying sharp.
+The program deals with more advanced skills and topics:

-The day’s schedule for the Advanced CCC is somewhat different than the regular CCC program, with registration and tech inspection starting earlier to provide more driving time.
-A student/driver meeting is held first thing in the morning, followed by driving drills in dynamic weight transfer and basic turns.
-In the afternoon, students will rotate among a number of small driving circuits to apply the skills learning in the morning to more complicated turn types as well as turn combinations.
+The day’s schedule for the Advanced CCC is somewhat different than the regular CCC program.
+Registration and tech inspection start earlier to provide more driving time.
+A student/driver meeting is held first thing in the morning, followed by driving drills in weight transfer and cornering technique.
+In the afternoon, students will rotate among a number of driving circuits to apply the skills learned in the morning.
+The circuits include complicated turn types as well as turn combinations.
 During the driving exercises, students will be split into two groups – half driving the exercise while the other half will manage flags and reset cones, as is done in an autocross.
+Requirements:

 This is a very challenging event held on a very low traction surface.
 At low speeds, students will experience extreme skids that modern cars would typically experience only at very high speeds.
 Students will have the opportunity to learn not just skid control, but finesse at recovering from a major skid.